jdowning27/CS4500-Software-Development/Fish/Planning/referee.md

 """
 Check that the given action is valid in the current state of the game tree.
-If it is valid, return the next game tree with the action applied, otherwise False
+If it is valid, return the next game tree with the action applied, otherwise False.

 Action -> [Maybe GameTree]
 """